Clearco Accelerates International Expansion and Announces Key Hire of Ruma Bose

 About Clearco

-Co-founded as Clearbanc in 2015 by Michele Romanow from Canada's Dragons' Den, Andrew D'Souza, Ivan Gritsiniak, Charlie Feng, and Tanay Delima, Clearco offers the most founder-friendly capital solutions for e-commerce, mobile apps, and SaaS founders as well as a full suite of products and access to a powerful global network, insights and data, and recommendations.
+Co-founded as Clearbanc in 2015, Clearco offers the most founder-friendly capital solutions for e-commerce, mobile apps, and SaaS founders as well as a full suite of products and access to a powerful global network, insights and data, and recommendations.
 Clearco has financed over 5000 companies to date, including Leesa Sleep, fashion-rental service Le Tote, home goods company Public Goods, shirtmaker UNTUCKit, online speech therapy practice Expressable, and digital real estate marketplace SetSchedule.
 For more information visit clear.co and @getClearco.

 Photo - https://mma.prnewswire.com/media/1534576/Clearco_Ruma_Bose.jpg